 What big names and cool features can’t do is answer the question of why.
 If you can’t tell prospects why your product matters, then you haven’t convinced them to pick you.

-The secret to a sales pitch deck that closes more deals is a powerful story.
-That’s a lesson we learned first-hand when we decided to overhaul our own sales pitch deck.
+The secret to a winning sales pitch deck design that closes more deals is a powerful story.
+That’s a lesson we learned first-hand when we decided to overhaul our own sales pitch deck presentation.
+This is also why we launched advanced video analytics software, so you can weave in powerful pitch videos into your sales deck presentation and access detailed insights into how prospects engage with them.

-Do an audit of your sales pitch deck and other sales collateral
+Do an audit of your sales decks and other sales collateral

-Early this year, we decided to take stock of our sales collateral by doing a quarterly content audit.
-After evaluating the content we’d created over the past few months, we noticed something interesting: We had over eight different sales decks.
+We decided to take stock of our sales presentations and sales collateral by doing a quarterly sales deck content audit.
+After evaluating the content we’ve created, we noticed something interesting: We had over eight different sales decks.

 Like many sales teams, ours had spent a lot of time creating different versions of our core sales deck.
 With each new variation, our goal had been to sell more effectively to specific target markets and personas.